mdozmorov/grdocs/website/server/server.md

 server, a module to run web interface
 ========================================================

-Before starting the web server, ensure you've created the [database](../dbcreator/dbcreator.md) and have at least one  [background file](../dbcreator/dbcreatorBackground.md).
+Before starting the web server, ensure you've created a [database](../dbcreator/dbcreator.md) and have at least one [background file](../dbcreator/dbcreatorBackground.md).

 #### Multiple databases support

 As more genome annotation data become available, it's a good idea to use the latest version of the data without losing previous database snapshots.
-Simply re-run the [dbcreator(../dbcreator/dbcreator.md) module specifying new database `[dir]` name according to the conventions.
-Multiple database names can be supplied to the `server` module, allowing a user to select the desired database version from the drop-down menu.
+Simply re-run the [dbcreator](../dbcreator/dbcreator.md) module specifying new database `[dir]` name according to the conventions.
+Multiple comma-separated database names can be supplied to the `server` module, allowing a user to select desired database version from a drop-down menu.

 We start the web interface as: